wnebyte/j-cli/README.md

         console.println("out");
     }

-You can give each Command declared in a particular class a prefix by supplying the @Controller com.github.wnebyte.jshell.annotation on the class level.<br/>
+You can give each Command declared in a particular class a prefix by supplying the @Controller annotation on the class level.<br/>
-If you have configured the Shell with an instance of the IConsole interface (or an interface which extends the IConsole interface), the same instance can be injected into any object whose class declare(s) one or more non-static Commands, when reflectively instantiated by the Shell.<br/>
+If you have configured the Shell with an instance of the IConsole interface (or an interface which extends the IConsole interface), the same instance can be injected into any object whose class declare(s) one or more non-static @Command annotated Java Methods, when reflectively instantiated by the Shell, by declaring the proper constructor<br/>
 (Does not work on instances that have been directly passed to the Shell via setScanObjects(Objects...) seeing as they've already been instantiated).

     @Command(name = "foo", description = "?")
     public void foo(
-            @Argument(name = "*", type = Positional.class)
+            @Argument(name = "*", type = Type.POSITIONAL)
             String p,
-            @Argument(name = "a", type = Required.class)
+            @Argument(name = "a", type = Type.REQUIRED)
             String a,
-            @Argument(name = "b", type = Optional.class)
+            @Argument(name = "b", type = TYPE.OPTIONAL)
             String b,
             @Argument(typeConverter = PersonTypeConverter.class)
             Person person